joas-barros/CompTonto/README.md

 - Lenke, M., Tonto: A Textual Syntax for OntoUML – A textual way for conceptual modeling.
 Available online at: https://matheuslenke.github.io/tonto-docs/

+- Ruy, F. B., Guizzardi, G., Falbo, R. A., Reginato, C. C., & Santos, V. A. (2017).
+From reference ontologies to ontology patterns and back.
+Data & Knowledge Engineering, 109, 41-69.